the-strawhecker-group/aim/docs/README.md

 Tokens.
 Access Tokens are used to directly communicate with the AIM API, which will validate the Access Token.

-As Access Tokens are short lived (1 hour as of writing), a new one must be fetched before expiration and replaced in requests to the API.
-Access Tokens are [JSON Web Tokens](https://jwt.io/), so any standard JWT libary can be used to decode them and inspect the `exp` entry for a Unix timestamp after which the token will be rejected by the API.
-A number of JWT libraries are referenced in the link above.

 In short, the authentication flow looks like the following:
 1. Exchange a Refresh Token for an Access Token with Firebase
 2. Use the Access Token with the AIM API